-This is the time of year when people, including business owners, are most likely to contribute to charities.
+During the holidays, people, including business owners, are more likely to contribute to charities.
 Unfortunately, scam artists are ready and waiting to take advantage of your generosity.
 Here’s what you need to know to avoid having your contribution go to a not-so-worthy cause.

 Tis the season to be charitable.

-Crooks are well aware of this, which is why they are attempting to cheat, steal and rob from the business community.
-At this time of year, the crooks are as busy as Santa’s elves, working the phones and computers, calling and e-mailing businesses to solicit charitable contributions for nonexistent charities.
+Criminals are well aware of this.
+At this time of year, scammers are as busy as Santa’s elves, working the phones and computers, calling and e-mailing businesses to solicit charitable contributions for nonexistent charities.

 The FTC, along with federal and state law enforcement agencies across the country, took 76 law enforcement actions against 32 fundraising companies, 22 non-profits or purported non-profits on whose behalf funds were solicited, and 31 individuals.
 These include two FTC actions against alleged sham non-profits and the telemarketers who made deceptive claims about these so-called charities.